yogendraTechie/card_memory_game/README.md

 Other than React we are using react-router-dom (https://www.npmjs.com/package/react-router-dom) and axios (https://www.npmjs.com/package/axios).

-# Where to find your code
+# Where to find code

 App code can be found on github (https://github.com/yogendraTechie/card_memory_game)